Academy Professor Emeritus

 - Systematic Musicology

 I would like to understand why music is so enjoyable.
 Why precisely do people fall in love with music?
 What makes sounds appealing (and unappealing)?
 Why do listeners have different musical tastes?
-How does culture shape our musical experience?
+How does culture shape our musical experiences?

 In general, our approach to music research combines music analytic, behavioral, physiological, computational, and anthropological methods.